 Museum Voorschoten is situated in the Voorstraat, in the heart of the historic town.
 The museum exhibits everything of, for and about Voorschoten, with a focus on the history of the town.
 From artefacts and everyday objects to prints, photos, postcards, books and local archaeological finds.
 The museum organises exhibitions and activities involving people, events and objects characteristic of Voorschoten.
 In addition, lectures and other cultural events take place at the museum. www.museumvoorschoten.nl

 Landgoed de Horsten (De Horsten Estate)

-De Horsten Estate is a large contiguous green area of approximately 450 hectares, situated at the edge of Voorschoten.
-Prince Frederik of the Netherlands (1797-1881) is the founder of De Horsten Estate.
+De Horsten Estate is a large contiguous green area of approximately 450 hectares, situated on the outskirts of Voorschoten.
+Prince Frederik of the Netherlands (1797-1881) founded De Horsten Estate.
 In 1838, he purchased the Ter Horst and Raaphorst sites.
 In 1845, he acquired Eikenhorst .
 The garden architect Petzold was commissioned to merge the sites into one single estate.
 The eastern part of the estate is situated on the oldest sea wall, and the western part is situated on a more recent and higher sea wall.
 The beach stretches out between these areas, its lowest point being a water outlet which drains the excess water northward into the Rhine.
 The area has always been privately owned by royalty, and so it has remained green and virtually untouched by housing development.
 King Willem-Alexander and Queen Máximá live at the Eikenhorst, which is closed to the public.
-The other parts of the estate are accessible for walkers. www.overdehorsten.nl
+The other parts of the estate are accessible to walkers. www.overdehorsten.nl